2004 Detroit Lions season: Week 13: vs. Arizona Cardinals

 In Week 13, the Lions hosted the Arizona Cardinals.
 The Lions opened up the game with a 3-and-out.
 After a short punt, the Cardinals kicked a 42-yard field goal to take the early 3–0 lead.
 After trading punts, Joey Harrington completed 4 straight passes before throwing a 17-yard touchdown pass to Tai Streets to go up 7–3.
 The Cardinals responded with a 23-yard drive ending in a 33-yard field goal.
 The two teams traded punts again, before Harrington hit Roy Williams on a deep 45-yard pass.
 The Lions capitalized two plays later with a Kevin Jones 2-yard rushing touchdown.
 The Cardinals responded with a 9-play, 80-yard drive capped off with a John Navarre 33-yard pass to Freddie Jones; the two-point conversion to Larry Fitzgerald was broken up by Dré Bly to settle the halftime score at 14–12.

 Three punts began the second half before the Lions kicked a 45-yard field goal to go up 17–12.
 The Cardinals attempted to respond, but a Navarre pass was intercepted by Teddy Lehman.
-The Lions didn't capitalize, and punted.
+The Lions did not capitalize, and punted.
 However, they would get the ball right back as Bly intercepted a pass from Navarre, which set them up at Arizona's 11.
 The Lions would kick a 22-yard field goal.
 On the third straight drive, Navarre was intercepted, this time by Keith Smith.
 The Lions would kick another field goal to go up 23–12.
 On the fifth play of their next drive, a Navarre pass bounced off the helmet of Kalimba Edwards and fell into the hands of James Hall.
 The Lions kicked a 36-yard field goal to set the final score at 26–12 and break their five-game losing streak.